forestgrape/coronavirus/index.md

 > The origin of Sars-CoV-1 is unclear: Related viruses are found in bats and even more similar in civet cats.
 However seroprevalence of antibodies in civet cats suggest that Sars-CoV-1 is not endemic to civet cats and thus there was a jump to civet cats around the same time (2002) when Sars-CoV-1 jumped to humans. [citations in work]

 > The origin of Sars-CoV-2 is unknown.
-Considering its tropism, animal farming orign with frequent and even persistent infections of farmers seems possible.
+Considering its tropism, animal farming origin with frequent and even persistent infections of farmers seems possible.
 Goats or sheeps could be the hosts of the Sars-2 viruses, possibly even of Sars-like in general.
-That Sars-CoV-2 was discovered  in a live-animal-market would goes in line with a farming orign: Rare severe cases in rural areas may not rung the bells, however a severe lung disease in a live-animal-market triggered more thourough investigations resulting in the discovery of Sars-CoV-2. [in consideration/thinking]
+That Sars-CoV-2 was discovered  in a live-animal-market goes in line or a least is no contradiction with a farming orign: Rare severe cases in rural areas may not have rung the bells, however a severe lung disease in a live-animal-market triggered more thourough investigations resulting in the discovery of Sars-CoV-2.
+Virus discovery is not easy and requires the right settings, the settings often need to be guessed since the virus in question are unknown.
+The human coronaviruses HKU1 and NL63 have been discovered only in 2004/5 despite being endemic for over 1000 years in case of NL63.
+MERS got discovered in 2012 but likely human infections have occured before. [citations in work] [in consideration/thinking]